Is Vermeer’s Astronomer

 The ‘Lady Seated at a Virginal’ has similar dimensions to the ‘Lady Standing at a Virginal’.
 Another diptych.
 The brunette seated lady has similar hairdo, dress, and a similar musical instrument to the standing lady.
 It seems that the Huygens’ family liked to commission diptychs.
 It isn’t something that Vermeer did with other of his artworks.
 One of the two paintings – it is not clear which one – belonged to the collection of Diego Duarte, a rich jeweller and banker in Antwerp – who was a very good friend of the Huygens family… One more clue that is in accordance with my proposal.

 Some researchers suggest that Diego Duarte must have had the second painting of Vermeer’s diptych, the seated woman, without however basing this assumption on any facts.
 I believe the opposite.
 When the paintings were sold, many years later, in auctions carried out after the death of their owners, the painting of the Duarte collection was sold at a markedly higher price than the other painting.
-It seems more reasonable to me that the standing lady would have fetched more (150 guilders in 1682, as compared to 42 guilders in 1695), as it is believed by experts that the seated lady may be incomplete.
+It seems more reasonable to me that the standing lady would have fetched more (150 guilders in 1682, as compared to 42 guilders in 1695), as experts believe the seated lady may be incomplete.
 And that it may be his last painting.

 This diptych, and in particular Vermeer's last painting, has been the subject of a novel I started writing after I finished my PhD thesis.